 Dear Staff and Brewer Schools’ Families,

 Currently, the return date for BHS will be Thursday, December 3, 2020 following the November break.
 Monday, November 30; Tuesday, December 1; and Wednesday, December 2 will be remote learning days following the revised A/B Calendar.
 Students should look for an email from teachers, no later than Monday, November 30 at 7:30 a.m. that will give instruction on how to log into classes.
 Students who are not able to connect for their classes will be able to make up the work.
 If anything changes regarding these dates the district will send out notification.

-BHS will have a bag lunch available.
+BHS will have bag lunches available during the shutdown days.
 Here is the request form: Lunch Request Form.
 Families can pick up the lunch at BHS on November 30, December 1, and December 2 between 10:00 a.m. and 10:30 a.m.
-Please submit your form by 9:00 a.m.
+Please submit your form by 9:00 a.m. of each day.

 As always we continue to ask all families to monitor students for any symptoms.
 The same is true for Brewer School Department staff.
 Individuals should call a health care provider if they develop symptoms.
 It is important to call a healthcare facility before showing up in person if symptoms appear.